wethod/learning-center-source/content/alerts/index.md

 * A project is going to start during the current month but its probability is lower than 75%.

-A project is considered started if it has a start date in the past or if someone has submitted timesheets for it.
+Remember: a project is considered started if it has a start date in the past or if someone has submitted timesheets for it.

+*How to solve?
+If a project is going to start during the current month, increase its probability to 90%.
+Change the start date otherwise. *

 ### Project Status

-This alert is shown to the manager of a project who forgot to update the project status in the last two weeks.
+This alert is shown if you're manager and you've forgot to update a project's status in the last two weeks.
+A project status is required for a given week only if at least a timesheet has been submitted for that week.

+*How to solve?
+Provide the missing project statuses.*

 ### Timesheet

 This alert is shown to the employee of a project who forgot to submit the timesheet in the last two weeks.

+*How to solve?
+Do the missing timesheets.*

+## Red Alerts

 ### Project Duration / Timesheet

 This alert is shown to the manager of a project which has some timesheets done before the start date or after the end date.

-Why are your teammates doing timesheets for a non active project?
+*How to solve?
+Delete the timesheets done before the start date or after the end date.
+Otherwise extend the project duration so it include all the project status done.*

 ### Invoice Plan / Budget Final Net Price

-This alert is shown to the manager of a project if the following situations happens:
+This alert is shown to the manager of a project if the following situations happen:

 * The invoice plan is set as manual;

 * Invoice plan's total amount and final net price  mismatch.

-This can happen when you edit budget after setting invoice plan as manual.
+This can happen when you edit a budget after setting invoice plan as manual.

+*How to solve?
+Make invoice plan and final net price match.*

 ### Job Order / Project Probability

 This alert is shown to the manager of a project if one of the following situations happens:

-* The probability si greater than 90% but the project has't a job order;
+* The probability is greater than 90% but the project hasn't a job order;

 * The probability si lower than 90% and the project has a job order.

-Only active project must have a [job order]({{< relref "glossary/index.md#job-order" >}}).
+Remind: only active projects (which means projects with a probability greater or equal to 90%) must have a [job order]({{< relref "glossary/index.md#job-order" >}})

-### Job Order used multiple times

-This alert shows that the Job Order of a Project is used multiple times by different Projects.
+*How to solve?
+Assign job order only to active projects.*

 ### Planning / Project End

-This alert is shown to the manager of a project for which are planned people somewhen after the project's end date.
+This alert is shown to the manager of a project for which are planned people even after the project's end date.

+In other words: the project is over, you have no reason to plan people on it.

+*How to solve?
+Remove planned people assigned to ended projects.*

 ### Planning / Budget Status

-This alert is shown to the manager of a project which has future planned resources but hasn't an approved budget.
+This alert is shown to the manager of a project which has future planned resources but hasn't an approved [budget]({{< relref "budget/index.md#budget" >}})

-You cannot plan resources if you haven't a budget which gives you the right to do it.
+The planned resources say that the project is active but the budget is not approved, so the alert remind you to approve it as soon as possible.You cannot plan resources if you haven't a budget which gives you the right to do it.

+*How to solve?
+Ask your supervisor to approve the budget.*

 ### Non Chargeable / Budget Final Net Price

 This alert is shown to the manager of a non chargeable project which has a final net price greater than zero.
-A non chargeable project can't have revenues by definition.
+This is a paradox because non chargeable project can't have revenues by definition.

+*How to solve?
+If the project is really non chargeable, set its final net price to zero.
+Otherwise change the project's type to a chargeable one.*

 ### Empty Planning

 This alert is shown to you if you're not planned for tomorrow (Saturday and Sunday excluded).

+*How to solve?
+Ask the project managers in your team to fill your planning.*

 ### Orders / External Cost

-This alert is shown to the manager of a project where the sum of orders, travels and expenses go over the budget external costs.
-You don't want to spend money you don't have, right?
+This alert is shown to the manager of a project where the sum of orders, travels and expenses go over the [budget external cost]({{< relref "budget/index.md#budget external cost" >}}).

+You don't want to spend money you don't have, do you?
+You do not have to go over the budget!

+*How to solve?
+Review your expenses or increase the external cost for yor project.*